 - Wash the cherry tomatoes under running water.
 Cut the tomatoes in half.
 I prefer to cut them lengthwise because I think it looks more appetizing.
 You could also leave them whole.
 Place the tomatoes on the lettuce.

 - Grate the Parmesan cheese.
-For shredded cheese use a box grater, for thin strips of cheese slice the cheese with a vegetable peeler, and for finely grated cheese use a microplane.
+For shredded cheese use a box grater, for thin strips of cheese slice the cheese with a vegetable peeler, and for finely grated cheese use a microplane (affiliate link).

 - Toss the salad with 2-3 tablespoons of dressing.
 Add more if desired.